 If you start thinking about who processes data of individuals, you start seeing the tip of the iceberg.
 The definition of processing is crystal clear and that indicates how the GDPR involves ALL activities regarding personal data.
 This also includes capturing, scanning and processing the personal data which hard copy documents contain and even the simple fact of “having” personal data (or we wouldn’t store or process them) or “having access to them”.

-The data subject and personal data
+The GDPR definition and scope of the data subject and personal data

 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural